 –Examples of how this can be realised in practice will be presented;

 –You can do the calculations yourself, and can model the results with your own

 Get a sneak peek at the new principle.
 The seminar can also be held online,

 although this will not enable you to test the model.

-You should read the Mathematical and technical descriptions of the limitations of the 3-phase system, it can be downloaded by clicking on this link: (PDF).
+Technical staff ?, You should read the mathematical and technical descriptions of the limitations of the 3-phase system.
+Click the button below.
+Download starts immediately.